 Entrust your wisdom teeth assessment to our experienced team

-Wisdom teeth (sometimes referred to as adult third molars), are the last teeth to erupt in the mouth - typically in the late teen to early adult years.
-Although some people may not encounter any issues with their wisdom teeth, it is estimated that over 80% of people struggle to keep their wisdom teeth.
+Wisdom teeth (sometimes referred to as adult third molars) are the last teeth to erupt in the mouth - typically in the late teen to early adult years.
+Most people experience some issues with their wisdom teeth as it is estimated that over 80% of people struggle to keep their wisdom teeth.